BACK

 More Space Needed In This Beautiful Cape Cod

 FINISHED REMODEL: Being able to retain the charm and street presence of the front of the home while adding more second-level space to the back of the home is one of most striking aspects of a dormer addition.
 Unlike a typical main floor addition, a shed dormer will not require foundation work or impact coveted yard space.
-The horizontal trim band above the main level windows separates new vertical siding from existing siding below.
+The horizontal trim band above the main level windows separates new vertical siding from the existing siding below.

 How A Dormer Reshaped An Entire House